pagi-org/spec/pagi.md

 Common APIs {#commons-apis}
 ---------------------------

+The notion of defining Common APIs is to define a common way of working with the data no matter the language, in much the same way that SAX and DOM do for XML.
+One key difference between these APIs and the XML APIs is that writing should be accounted for in all of these.

+The final spec should describe these APIs in detail.
+For the current draft, simplistic overviews are given.

 ### Graph Query {#graph-query}

+This API is intended to provide an interface against which ad-hoc queries can be made.
+The syntax should be similar to Gremlin's and no particular performance guarantees are given.

 ### Event-Based Streaming {#event-based-streaming}

+This API is intended as a computationally cheap way to walk through a document and make decisions based on the content.
+It should model either the SAX or StAX XML APIs - in that as it encounters each node and its properties and edges some manipulation is done with it.

 ### Streaming Graphical Querying (Hybrid) {#streaming-graphical-querying}

+This API is actually expected to be the most useful in production analytics.
+The notion here is to be able to provide a small set of concise queries (similar to the ones in the Graph Query API) and allow the library to efficiently pull back the requested information without incurring the overhead that would be required to provide ad-hoc query capabilities.
+This would not be an optimal API for doing "queries based on query results" in any depth, but the query language should be expressive enough to allow the important information to be gleaned in a single pass.

 Corpus-Scoped Analytics {#corpus-scoped-analytics}
 --------------------------------------------------

 Future Scope {#future-scope}
 ----------------------------

+ * Representing non-textual data (Audio or Visual)
+ * Stackd.io integration
+ * Visualization